What Documents Do You Need When Buying a Car from a Private Seller?

 When buying a vehicle, you need two main pieces of documentation: the vehicle’s title and a bill of sale.

 The seller signs the title to you, you record the transaction in the bill of sale, and you complete the purchase by registering the vehicle in your name at the DMV.
-Some states require the title to be notarized, while other states do not.
+Some states require the title to be notarized, while others do not.

-By verifying documentation requirements before you make the sale, you can ensure a smooth sale process when buying a used vehicle from a private seller.
+Verifying documentation requirements before you make the sale can ensure a smooth sale process when buying a used vehicle from a private seller.